AntelopeLCA/antelopelca.github.io/guidebook/interfaces/basic.md

 ```

 #### `get_uuid(external_ref)`
-Get the canonical UUID for an entity.
+Get the canonical UUID for an entity, in case it is different from the `external_ref`.
 ```python
 uuid = query.get_uuid('process-name')
 ```

 ### Property Access
+All entity properties are *case-insensitive*.

 #### `properties(external_ref, **kwargs)`
 List all available properties for an entity.